Skip to content

 1. Write tests for new functionality

-2. Ensure tests pass locally: ./scripts/test-ci.sh all-checks
+2. Ensure tests pass locally: pnpm fix && pnpm typecheck && pnpm test:ci

 4. Optionally validate in Docker: pnpm run test:docker